tedklin/dynamical/docs/design.md

 # Design document

 This document is intended to lay out nontrivial software design decisions and non-obvious code.
-Since *dynamical* is my first larger-scale C++ project, I decided it's best to expose the reasons behind every somewhat-significant design decision made, for self-reflection purposes and the opportunity to fix bad C++ practices / wrong assumptions about the nature of control system design.
+Since *dynamical* is my first larger-scale C++ project, I decided it's best to expose the reasoning behind somewhat-significant design decisions made, for self-reflection purposes and the opportunity to fix bad C++ practices / wrong assumptions about the nature of control system design.
 It also helps me maintain my own sanity as the project grows and I can't remember why I did certain things a certain way by just looking at the code.

 **This (admittedly pedantic) document is not geared towards user documentation purposes and shouldn't be used as such.**